Intermesh/groupoffice7-docs/docs/01_REST_API/02_Create_a_module/08_Permissions.md

 }
 ```````````````````````````````````````````````````````````````````````````````

-Now login as that user by posting the same data as above to /auth.
+Now login as that user by posting the same data as above to the route "/auth".

-If we do a get on /bands now we'll get an 403 Forbidden error because this user
+If we do a GET request on "/bands" now we'll get an 403 Forbidden error because
-is not allowed to access our earlier created band.
-You can see in the stact
+this user is not allowed to access our earlier created band.
+You can see in the
-trace that read permission is checked in the record constructor:
+stack trace that read permission is checked in the record constructor:

 ```````````````````````````````````````````````````````````````````````````````
 {